jmcuneo/a4-components/README.md

 *Was not able to implement to glitch as I couldn't get it to display properly

-I updated the client side "js/main.js" to use React, and used babel to compile the code to be able to display it.
+I updated the client side "js/main.js" to use React, and used babel to compile the code to dist/main.js to be able to display it.
 However, when trying to get it to properly display in index.html, then I would keep getting errors, that when fixed would send another error and when that one was fixed, the initial error would happen again.